-Finally, we monitored the current flowing into the substrate during our V{sub} scans.
-We find that there is no current draw for $V{sub} > -25V$, but this dramatically increases once that threshold is crossed (see figure 5).
+Finally, we monitored the current flowing into the substrate during our $V{sub}$ scans.
+We find that there is no current draw for $V{sub} > -25V$ , but this dramatically increases once that threshold is crossed (see Fig. 5).

-4 Reach through effect
+4 Reach Through Effect

 The observed behavior can be explained by a reach-through effect of the bias substrate voltage.
 Normally, once the substrate is fully depleted, the backside p+ layer is insulated from the frontside p+ channel stops by a potential barrier that prevents holes from flowing across the substrate.
-This is illustrated by the top plot on figure 7, which shows schematically the potential as a function of depth at the channel stop region of a pixel.
+This is illustrated by the top plot on Fig. 7, which shows schematically the potential as a function of depth at the channel stop region of a pixel.
 As the backside bias becomes more negative, this barrier is lowered, and eventually disappears (reach-through).
 Holes from channel stops may now flow to the backside contact.
-This progression of potential distributions is illustrated on the succeeding panels of figure 7.
-It should be noted that the distributions shown in both figure 7 and 8 are not simulation results, they are exaggerated cartoons serving to clarify the concept.
+This progression of potential distributions is illustrated on the succeeding panels of Fig. 7.